Russia to US: Prove campaign hacking claims or shut up

 President Barack Obama on Thursday vowed retaliatory action against Russia in the light of allegations that it meddled in the US presidential election campaign.

+• Data and thousands of emails were stolen from the Democratic National Committee and Hillary Clinton's campaign chairman, John Podesta, among other targets.

-US intelligence agencies in October pinned blame on Russia for election-related hacking.
-At the time, the White House vowed a "proportional response" to the cyberactivity, though declined to preview what that response might entail.
+• US intelligence agencies in October pinned blame on Russia for campaign-related hacking.

-US President-elect Donald Trump dismissed the US intelligence community's assessment, however, in comments Sunday.

-He suggested that there was no proof Russia had hacked the election, saying the snooping in Democratic Party servers and emails of campaign staffers for Hillary Clinton could have been done by China or even someone sitting in New Jersey.
+• WikiLeaks, which published much of the information obtained by hacking, has refused to reveal its sources.

+• The United States has not alleged that Russia interfered with the voting process on Election Day.

 A US official familiar with the election-related hacking told CNN Thursday that the operation was carried out with sophisticated hacking tools, suggesting that Putin was involved.